CES Award

 Since 2001, Johnston Research Inc. has been working closely with communities to provide indigenous evaluation and policy research services.
-Johnston Research is based in Toronto, Ontario, Canada, but have done work across the entire country, from coast to coast.
+Based in Toronto, Ontario, Canada, Johnston Research has done work across Canada, from coast to coast to coast.
 Johnston Research is run by Andrea Johnston, an expert in the evaluation field with over 25 years of experience.
-Through our workshop series, Honouring Reconciliation in Evaluation, we provide exceptional indigenous evaluation training.
+Through our workshop series, Honouring Reconciliation in Evaluation, we provide industry-leading Indigenous evaluation training.
 Learn more about us at our about page.

 Indigenous Evaluation

 Indigenous evaluation meets the needs and priorities of Indigenous Peoples.
-Honouring Reconciliation in Evaluation takes advantage of Indigenous (Aboriginal) evaluation systems and makes the ideal way of doing evaluation.
-Indigenous evaluation frameworks can achieve great results as they allows for more input from the community than traditional western evaluation.
+Honouring Reconciliation in Evaluation takes advantage of Indigenous evaluation systems and makes the ideal way of doing evaluation.
+Indigenous evaluation frameworks can achieve great results as they allow for more input from the community than traditional Western evaluation.
 Indigenous evaluation frameworks involve evaluation with a decolonized lens.

 At Johnston Research, we have developed over 200 Indigenous evaluation frameworks.
 Through this process, we have learned that evaluators should not lay claim to the development of Indigenous evaluation frameworks.
 The way Indigenous evaluation frameworks are undertaken needs to change.